Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Torus-action on the formal fiber

-In this subsection, let $\XXX'$ be a strictly semistable formal scheme.
-We can define a subspace $S (\XXX')$ of $X' := (\XXX')^{\an}$ called the \emph{skeleton}.
+We can define a subspace $S (\XXX')$ of $X' = (\XXX')^{\an}$ called the \emph{skeleton}.
 It has a canonical structure of an abstract simplicial set which reflects the incidence relations between the strata of $\tilde{\XXX'}$.
 We briefly recall some properties of skeletons here, and refer to \cite{berkovich4} or \cite[5.3]{gubler4} for more details.